 The first professional degree program in pharmacy, which qualifies the graduate for licensure examination, may be that leading to the baccalaureate degree in pharmacy or the Doctor of Pharmacy degree.
 The baccalaureate curriculum customarily requires a five-year program of study.
 A Doctor of Pharmacy program may also be designed as a post-baccalaureate in pharmacy curriculum with a combined period of study usually exceeding six years.
 Students at Lincoln University may complete up to two years of pre-professional study in any of the above degree programs.
 Courses recommended are similar to those in the freshman and sophomore curriculum for the B.S. in chemistry plus coursework in the biological sciences and social/behavioral sciences.
-However, since requirements vary from school to school, including the requirements for taking the Pharmacy College Admission Test (PCAT), students are encouraged to seek academic advising and to contact specific colleges of interest or the American Association of Colleges of Pharmacy, 4630 Montgomery Avenue, suite 201, Bethesda, MD 20814.
+However, since requirements vary from school to school, including the requirements for taking the Pharmacy College Admission Test (PCAT), students are encouraged to seek academic advising and to contact specific colleges of interest or the American Association of Colleges of Pharmacy, 1400 Crystal Drive, Suite 300, Arlington, VA 22202/ (703) 739-2330.